 You should remember these Vancouver museums

-On our tour through Vancouver we pass three museums that we want to introduce to you.
-They deal with life on the west coast of Canada and in Vancouver.
-These museums are a great place to learn about life on the West Coast of British Columbia, be it by looking at the paintings in the Art Gallery of Vancouver, or seeing a ship in the Maritime Museum that has a heroic history show or study the history of the city and its inhabitants at the Museum of Vancouver.
-Worth seeing are you all.
+On our tour of Vancouver we pass three museums that we would like to introduce to you.
+First they deal with life on the west coast of Canada and in Vancouver.
+Here you can find out more about what life on the West Coast of British Columbia is all about.
+Additionally, you can see West Coast paintings at the Art Gallery of Vancouver.
+Instead, you can visit a ship with a heroic history at the Maritime Museum.
+And last but not least, you can learn about the history of the city and its inhabitants in the Museum of Vancouver.
+All three museums are absolutely worth seeing.